martinnicolas/interactors_mindmap/README.md

 ## Usage

 Run `interactors_mindmap` on the root path of your RoR application to generate mindmap chart.
-This will show you the usage instructions.

 ### Running with options

-By default running `interactors_mindmap`, without arguments, will show you the usage instructions, you can use different options to run `interactors_mindmap` and generate only the files what you need:
+By default running `interactors_mindmap`, without arguments, will show you the usage instructions.
+You can use different options to run `interactors_mindmap` and generate only the files what you need:

 - `interactors_mindmap --all`: This will generate the `interactors.md` and `interactors.html` files.
 - `interactors_mindmap --md`: This will generate only the `interactors.md` file.